Politics in South India: Tamil Nadu

 Indian National Congress dominated the political scene in the initial years post independence with leaders like C. Rajagopalachari and K. Kamaraj.
 The political influence shifted towards Dravida Munnetra Kazhagam in the late 1960s.
 The shift in political power in Tamil Nadu was due to the rise of Dravidan Nationalism spearheaded by leaders such as Periyar Ramasami and C. N. Annadurai, who extolled the achievements of Tamilians in ways that the common man could relate to.
 The main facets of state politics in Tamil Nadu included language — the distinction between Tamil and non-Tamil speakers was an important tool used by the DMK in the 1960s and caste — such as the Self-respect Movement.
 The imposition of Hindi on non-Hindi speaking areas of India has often been a contentious issue in Tamil Nadu.
 In January–February 1965, large scale Anti-Hindi agitations, a cause championed by the DMK, occurred in Tamil Nadu.
 In 1972, a split in the DMK resulted in the formation of the All India Anna Dravida Munnetra Kazhagam led by MG Ramachandran.
 Since then, the two major Dravidian parties DMK headed by Karunanidhi and ADMK led by Jayalailtha alternate to power.

-Former Presidents Sarvepalli Radhakrishnan, R Venkataraman and APJ Abdul Kalam were from the state.
+Former Presidents R Venkataraman and APJ Abdul Kalam were from the state.